E-MailRelay

 The effective user-id and group-id switching can be disabled by using --user=root.

-On Windows all files are opened with the _SH_DENYNO option so they can be accessed without sharing violations.
+On Windows there is no user-id switching.
+All files are opened with the _SH_DENYNO option so they can be accessed without sharing violations.

 Files and directories